cesaraustralia/Dispersal.jl/README.md

 provided set.
 See the documentation for examples and the lists of included rules.

-There are also methods for optimisation of stochastic dispersal models using observation data.

 [DynamicGridsInteract](https://github.com/cesaraustralia/DynamicGridsInteract.jl)
 provides an interactive interface for atom and jupyter notbooks (InteractOuput), desktop (ElectronOutput) and online web applications (ServerOuput),